nathan-ayers/credriskanalpipe/README.md

 - **Parquet**: Columnar storage format in `data/staging`—reduces file size and accelerates read performance.
 - **dbt**: SQL-based transformations, testing, and documentation—converts raw tables into a clean star schema with data lineage and automated tests.
 - **Streamlit**: Builds an interactive web dashboard for KPI cards and visualizations, enabling stakeholders to explore metrics and predictions in real time.
-- **Airflow / Cron & Makefile**: Orchestrates and schedules all pipeline steps—from ingestion to dashboard refresh.
+- **Airflow (DAGs)**: Orchestrates and schedules all pipeline steps via Airflow DAGs (Docker Compose), replacing any cron/Makefile workflows.
 - **GitHub Actions**: CI/CD that runs dbt tests and Python unit tests on every push, ensuring code reliability.

 ---